Skip to main content

 3. Limit access.
 Only give access to personal data to those who need it for legitimate business purposes.
 Keep track of where personal data ends up, who accesses it, when, and for what reason.

 5. Protect your work devices.
 Prevent theft or damage by keeping your phone and computer in a safe place when you are not using them.
-Use lock screens and passwords to prevent unauthorized access.
+Use lock screens and passwords to prevent unauthorised access.
 Keep physical files behind locked doors.

 Finally, audit yourself by checking up on all of the above from time to time.
 Are your policies still appropriate for the types and amounts of personal data that you store?
 Does everyone on your team understand and follow your security rules?
 Check your systems to make sure everything is working properly.
 Fix any vulnerabilities.